caseproof/pretty-links-chrome-extension/README.md

 1. Download and prepare the extension:
    - Download or clone the repository
    - Run `npm install` to install dependencies
-   - Run `npm run build` to build the extension
 2. Install in Chrome:
    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" in the top right corner
-   - Click "Load unpacked" and select the `dist` folder
+   - Click "Load unpacked" and select the `core-files` folder
    - The PrettyLinks Manager icon will appear in your toolbar

 ### Chrome Web Store